Course Advising for New Students

 • The course is pass/fail, only attendance.
 Commitment is one hour per week.

-• Is required, and there will be no graded homework or exams.
+• Attendance is required, and there will be no graded homework or exams.

 • If you are asked to sign up for the workshop, you will have the opportunity to take another diagnostic a few weeks into the term.
 If we feel you have improved your skills enough to succeed in the rest of the term, you will be done with the workshop and will receive 1 SHU for your time.